 If your salesperson made a connection or established rapport with the prospect during their first conversation, they will understand how to develop a prospecting cadence to follow through until they have determined if an opportunity truly exists.

 The initial contact can be in person or over the phone to uncover fit and need.
 Then, consider an email a week later, a social media reference or LinkedIn connection request, another phone call in two weeks, or even a mailed letter a month later to keep the conversation going.
-The key is understanding how to remain in contact with the prospect without turning into a pest and staying top-of-mind with your company’s product or solution.
+The key is understanding how to remain in contact with the prospect and staying top-of-mind with your company’s product or solution without turning into a pest and.

 Your salesperson should also not sound the same in each contact.
 There should be a variety of messaging in the follow-up discussion so the prospect does not think the salesperson is mindlessly shooting off an email that sounds exactly like the previous phone conversation.